 Creating marketing plans with Dynamo

 Parametric Monkey has developed two Dynamo Player graphs, available as part of our Dynamo Package Development service, to help solve this problem.
 The first graph, Create Marketing Plans, creates individual floor plans for each apartment, renames the view, assigns a view template, crops the view, and rotates the view (steps 1-4 & 6).
-The second graph, Marketing Plans on Sheet, which will be covered in a follow-up tutorial, creates the sheet, places the view on the sheet, and updates the various title block properties (steps 7-9).
+The second graph, Marketing Plans on Sheet, creates the sheet, places the view on the sheet, and updates the various title block properties (steps 7-9).

 Before running the graph, ensure that all balconies/terraces have rooms and that the ‘Renumber Balconies‘ graph has been run.
 This process will provide the correct pairing of the apartments to their external area.
 To run the graph: